HIPAA software category hub

 • Separate vendor eligibility from customer implementation responsibility.

-• Review exact services, regions, support plans, and logging paths.
+• Review exact services, database engines, regions, support plans, and logging paths.

-• Map where PHI is stored, processed, backed up, and exported.
+• Map where PHI is stored, queried, logged, replicated, backed up, restored, and exported.

 Verification checklist